 CAMPBELL RIVER HIGHLAND GATHERING

-Highland Gathering has been cancelled due to the coronavirus pandemic.
+The Highland Gathering has been approved by the Salmonfest Association and will look quite differ due to the coronavirus pandemic.

 at Nunns Creek Park

 While a great number of pipe bands exist purely for the enjoyment and performance of the music, playing on parade and in festivals and tattoos, the primary focus for most bands today is competition.
 Since 1930, when the Scottish Pipe Band Association (Now the Royal SPBA) was formed, there has been an event known as the World Pipe Band Championships held in Glasgow every August.

 To demonstrate that the pipes and drums are not just relegated to a defined set of rules you’ll see that they integrate well with other musical instruments and styles.